 The availability of water to the crop is the key determinant of yield in Australia.
 The value of stored soil water is its ability to buffer the demands of the plant in between rainfall events and ensure optimal plant growth.
 The timing and size of rainfall events are critical to maintaining this buffer as is the specific soil type.
-In general, the quantity of in-crop rainfall decreased or remained neutral across locations in both eastern and western transects, although there was an increase in in-crop rainfall at a few locations (e.g. Coonabarabran, Goondiwindi and Yallaroi for some times of sowing).
-These locations are those that showed an increase in water limited yield potential (Figures 4 and 7), and highlight that this increase in rainfall pattern has directly resulted in increased yield.
+In general, the quantity of in-crop rainfall decreased or remained neutral across locations in both eastern and western transects, although there was an increase in in-crop rainfall at a few locations (e.g. Coonabarabran, Goondiwindi and Millmerran for some times of sowing).
+These locations are those that showed an increase in water limited yield potential (Figures 4 and 7) and highlight that this increase in rainfall pattern has directly resulted in increased yield.

-Yallaroi being one of these sites has seen an increase in rainfall for crops sown in late October to mid- November over the last 30 years despite a slight decline in summer rainfall overall.
+Millmerran shows a similar trend to Goondiwindi though the magnitude is less has seen an increase in rainfall for crops sown in late October to mid- November over the last 30 years despite a slight decline in summer rainfall overall.